UVA-DSI/Open-Data-Lab/education/GitHub/readme.md

       * README.MD: this is a special file.
 GitHub displays it automagically
 ### Does anyone want to make a change?

-# Development Workflow: User Archetype - Collaborator
+# Development Workflow User Archetype - Collaborator
 1. Fork a repo (on the website)
 2. Download to local machine (on the website)
 3. Develop the code (on your computer)